 Special interest group:

-The SIG is linked to Screenworks and to the Journal of Media Practice.
-Screenworks is a peer-reviewed online publication of practice research in film and screen media, edited by Charlotte Crofts (Associate Professor Filmmaking at UWE) and Associate Editors: Will DiGravio (The Video Essay Podcast); Dr. Shweta Ghosh (University of Reading); Dr. Catherine Gough-Brady (JMC Academy, Australia); Dr Matthew Hawkins (London Southbank University); Dr Alexander Nevill (Kingston University and Arts University Bournemouth); Dr Estrella Sendra Fernandez (King's College London).
+Screenworks is a peer-reviewed online publication of practice research in film and screen media, edited by Charlotte Crofts (Associate Professor Filmmaking at UWE Bristol) and Associate Editors: Will DiGravio (The Video Essay Podcast); Dr. Shweta Ghosh (University of Reading); Dr. Catherine Gough-Brady (JMC Academy, Australia); Dr Matthew Hawkins (London Southbank University); Dr Alexander Nevill (Kingston University and Arts University Bournemouth); Dr Estrella Sendra Fernandez (King's College London).
 Screenworks publishes practice research that produces new knowledge in Communication, Media and Cultural Studies, Art and Design, Performing Arts and related fields.
-We offer a forum for the dissemination and discussion of practice research that includes space for reflection on research contexts.
+Screenworks offers a forum for the dissemination and discussion of practice research that includes space for reflection on research contexts.
 Work is published alongside a research statement, which offers a ‘route map’ of the research process, together with two anonymous reviews, which provide critical feedback on both the work itself and its research context.
-What is unique about Screenworks is that the work is subject to academic peer review, just as an academic journal article would be, thus providing evidence of the impact, significance, originality and rigour of the practice as research.
-In addition, we operate an open review policy, where peer reviews are published alongside the research statement so that the review process is transparent.
-Our intention is to create a supportive, yet rigorous research environment for the academic community researching screen media through practice, whilst at the same time engaging with wider audiences.
+Submitted work is subject to academic peer review, just as an academic journal article would be, thus providing evidence of the impact, significance, originality and rigour of the practice as research.
+In addition, the publication offers an open review policy, where peer reviews are published alongside the research statement so that the review process is transparent.
+Screenworks intention is to create a supportive, yet rigorous research environment for the academic community researching screen media through practice, whilst at the same time engaging with wider audiences.
 The journal is leading the way on making academic filmmaking more accessible and inclusive by developing an Accessibility Policy.

-The Journal of Media Practice is edited by Craig Batty (University of South Australia) and Paromita Pain (University of Nevada, Reno, USA) and chaired by Pratap Rughani (University of the Arts London, UK).
+Media Practice and Education is edited by Craig Batty (University of South Australia) and Paromita Pain (University of Nevada, Reno, USA) and chaired by Pratap Rughani (University of the Arts London, UK).
 Members of the SIG are on the Editorial Board.
-The Journal provides an international forum for research into and through media practice and the circulation of practice-based media / arts research.
-The journal adopts an interdisciplinary approach and seeks to foster collaboration and exchanges between academic, professional and creative practitioners, including the dissemination of work funded by such partnerships.
-In addition, the journal aims to contribute to the development of both integrated and diverse forms of research mediation, facilitate equitable relationships between media practice and theory and provide a critical bridge between the written article and the publishing of media practice research in other online media formats.
+The Journal provides adopts an inter-disciplinary approach and seeks to foster collaboration and exchanges between academic, professional, educational and creative practitioners, including the dissemination of work funded by such partnerships.
+In addition, the journal aims to contribute to the development of both integrated and diverse forms of research mediation, facilitate equitable relationships between media practice, theory and education and provide a critical bridge between the written article and the publishing of media practice and education research in other online media formats.